mikiec84/Office-Add-in-UX-Design-Patterns/Patterns/Authentication_Flow.md

 ###Authentication Flow

-Use this sequence of screens to help users log in to your add-in.
+Use this sequence of screens to help users log-in to your add-in.

 Current Fabric Version Used: [2.6.1](https://github.com/OfficeDev/office-ui-fabric-core/releases/tag/2.6.1)